 LEARNING STRUCTURE & GENERAL SCHEDULE

-Each Montessori morning class begins at 8:30 am, with an optional 7:30-8:30am early care time (additional cost applies).
-Each class is composed of approximately 21 children in a multi-age group of three, four and five year olds.
+Each Montessori class is typically composed of approximately 21 children in a multi-age group of three, four and five year olds (due to COVID-19 related precautions, our class size until further notice will be 15 students maximum in each room).
 There is a Montessori directress and an assistant teacher in each classroom.
 A nutritious snack, usually of fresh fruit/vegetables and whole-grain crackers, is served in the morning.
 Healthy outdoor play is an important part of the morning from approximately 10:40am-11:40am, weather permitting.
-The Half Day program ends at 11:30am and families may pick up their children anytime between 11:30am-11:45am.

-For our Primary students who need afterschool daycare (additional cost applies), we offer Aftercare classes from 2:30pm-5:30pm.
+For our Primary students who need afterschool daycare (additional cost applies), we offer Aftercare classes until 5:30pm.
 A nutritious afternoon snack is provided just as in the morning, and outdoor play is emphasized when the weather permits.
 Music, dance, art, crafts, and more are just some of the activities Primary students in Aftercare are able to enjoy.
-Those who choose to participate in separate extracurricular classes in addition to Aftercare will be picked up by the extracurricular instructor from the Aftercare program and returned to the Aftercare Program after class.
 Families may pick up anytime between 2:30pm-5:30pm.